 It’s a gateway to the rest of Asia

 With those same airlines I mentioned above, you can also trot all over Asia for cheap from Japan.
-I have been to Taiwan, Korea, Malaysia, China, and will be going to Philippines and Singapore soon.
+In the two years I lived there, I went to Taiwan (two times), Korea, Malaysia, China, Philippines and Singapore.
 Japan has a whole week of holidays in early May called “Golden Week”, which is a good time for international travel (would not advise traveling in the country though.
 It’s damn busy and pricey during that time).
 Flying from Tokyo is very convenient.
-Or in my case, Sendai has its own international airport.
+In my case, Sendai had its own international airport.
 Lucky me!

 There are many work and live abroad programs to bring you to Japan